Competition Market Overview Announcements

 B - M&A Notifications:

-In April 2023, a total of 10 merger and acquisition notifications were made to the Board, the sectoral distribution of these is as follows:
+During this period, a total of 16 merger and acquisition notifications were made to the Board, the sectoral distribution of these is as follows;

 Summary of Key Decisions